 Affirmative Action - Office of the President

-The Affirmative Action Office is responsible for overseeing compliance of a wide variety of federal/state laws and university policies that address equal opportunity in employment and education.
+The Equity and Access Office is responsible for overseeing compliance of a wide variety of federal/state laws and university policies that address equal opportunity in employment and education.

 The interdisciplinary minor in Asian Studies is six courses (18 hours minimum), selected in consultation with an Asian Studies advisor.

 The International Office acts as a service to students who are on exchange either in the United States, or abroad.
 They work with each student to enhance their cultural experience.